 Im thinking of traveling to Vancouver with three teenagers.
 What fun activities would you recommend?

 Teenage boys or girls?
-I ask because whereas the girls may like to know where some vintage clothing stores are - the boys might hate those shops. over 7 years ago
+I ask because whereas the girls may like to know where some vintage clothing stores are - the boys might hate those shops. almost 8 years ago

 The Hyatt Olive 8 is where we usually stay.
 Situated just eight blocks from Pike Place market.
 Shopping and restaurants right outside the front door.
 For shows, the Paramount is across the street and the really charming Fifth Avenue Theatre is just a couple of blocks away.
 Rooms are generously sized.
-Staff consistently helpful. over 7 years ago
+Staff consistently helpful. about 8 years ago